 The Port Authority will undergo another extensive land valuation review in 2025, with new lease rates to be applied January 2026.
-All leases and licence of occupation are completely net to the port.
+All leases and license of occupation are completely net to the port.

 Our team of real estate professionals would be pleased to help you with your leasing enquiries.
 Please contact our Real Estate department through our web site or call 250-723-5312 ext.
 222 and provide the following information:

 - Intended use of the port property (business plan or management plan)

 - Type and size of property you are looking to lease (i.e. land, water or both)

 - Preferred location or zone within the port’s jurisdictions